jet/equinox/DOCUMENTATION.md

 signature: you're both potentially emitting events and yielding an outcome or projecting some of the 'state'.

-In this case, the signature is: `let decide (context, command, args) state :
+In this case, the signature is: `let decide (context, command, args) state:
 'result * Events.Event list`

 Note that the return value is a _tuple_ of `('result,Event list):